stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 Strings are stored and exchanged in UTF-8 format in 8-bit strings (i.e. `char*` strings) with the `SOAP_C_UTFSTRING` flag.
 Wide strings (i.e. `wchar_t*` strings) are converted to UTF-8.

-To force reading and writing JSON in ISO 8859-1 format, use the `SOAP_ENC_LATIN` flag.

-Optionally use `SOAP_XML_INDENT` to indent XML and JSON.

 To read JSON from a string and write JSON to a string, we suggest to use gSOAP 2.8.28 or later.
 With these newer versions you can set the contex input string